vicenteherrera/kubernetes_tutorial/docs/05_cluster_skaffold.md

 The push refers to repository [systestacr.azurecr.io/emailservice]
 ```

-Skaffold will start its workflow, using the `src` files as sources for the microservices, and the files from `kubermentes-manifest` to deploy the Kubernetes asociated resources.
+Skaffold will start its workflow, using the `src` files as sources for the microservices, and the files from `kubermentes-manifest` to deploy the Kubernetes associated resources.

 Using the --tail switch, you will start to see messages in the console like these: